Valentín Trujillo (actor): Stardom

-Later career & death
+Later career and death

+Trujillo met actress Lucía Méndez on the set of a film in 1972 and they dated for three years, though he ended the relationship after she refused to marry him.
+Trujillo married another actress, Patricia María, and they had three children: Valentín Jr., Patricia and Rodrigo.
+He later married Scarlett Alvarado, with whom he had a son.
+Valentín Jr. went on to become a film director and producer.

-Beginning in the 1980s, Trujillo stepped behind the camera as well and began writing and directing his films.
+Beginning in the 1980s, Trujillo began writing and directing his films.
+He made his directorial debut with the 1986 release of Ratas de la ciudad.
 He released several popular action films and was soon the top box office draw in Mexico.

 Trujillo was nominated for several Ariel Awards in the 1980s, including Best Supporting Actor for El Ansia de Matar (1987) and Best Story and Screenplay for Violación (1989).
 The latter also was the first film to co-star his son, Valentin Trujillo Jr. Together they co-starred in close to 20 films together before Trujillo's untimely death.

-Trujillo died on May 4, 2006 in his sleep from a heart attack.
-He was 55 at the time of his death.
+Trujillo died in his sleep from a heart attack on 4 May 2006; he was 55 years old.